jamesmehorter/device-theme-switcher/readme.txt

 == Description ==

-WordPress plugin that let's set one theme for handheld devices and another theme for tablet devices.
+WordPress plugin that let's you set one theme for handheld devices and another theme for tablet devices.
 Normal computer visitors are given the active theme set in 'Appearance > Themes'.
-WordPress child themes are supported.

-'Handheld' devices include Android, BlackBerry, iPod, iPhone, Windows Mobile, and other various 'hand held' smart phones.
-'Tablet' devices include iPad, Android tablets, Kindle Fire and other large-screen hand helds.
-'Low Support' devices include those which have poor CSS & Javascript rendering capabilities.
-Often these is older devices.

-Visit our site http://jamesmehorter.github.io/device-theme-switcher/, or Fork the repo https://github.com/jamesmehorter/device-theme-switcher

 == Screenshots ==

+1. View of the Device Theme Switcher settings.
-1. View of the Device Theme Switcher Window and options.
+1. View of the Device Theme Switcher advanced settings & help items.
-2. View of the two widgets in the admin.
+2. View of the two Device Theme Switcher Widgets and their settings.

 == Installation ==